 Governments around the world realize this and are starting to implement regulations that support sustainable development and hold private companies accountable for their actions.
 In the U.S., the SEC has proposed a law requiring publicly listed companies to disclose climate-related information, including greenhouse gas emissions.
 Additionally, the U.S. government is including aspects of social inclusion in new policies.
 For example, the recent Inflation Reduction Act (IRA) includes incentives and benefits for non-profit entities and low-income housing.

 As a result of these types of actions, social equality is improving.
 For example, the number of women and minority-owned businesses is rising.
-The number of women that started businesses during the pandemic doubled compared to the year before
+The number of women who started businesses during the pandemic doubled compared to the year before

 By the year 2050, it is estimated that our global population will likely reach 9 billion people.
 Sustainable development is necessary to maintain a livable world for each of these people.